Ivsmcrew/Shelter/README.md

 - ES6+ features( arrow funcs, modules, classes, etc )
 - working with DOM API

-It was really interesting projects with new kinds of difficults.
+It was really interesting project with new kinds of difficults.
 Failed to fully adhere to the BEM system, which is why there is a little mess in styles and scripts.

 <sub> *Screenshots of the landing:* </sub>
 ![Screenshot of the page](/shelter/assets/images/shelter2.PNG)